 Is reading taught in kindergarten?

 Kindergarten Reading under Common Core Standards.
 Reading is about building knowledge, which is something kindergarteners do all year long, even while learning the alphabet.
+This may interest you : How does reading make you smarter.
 If learning to read is like building a skyscraper, then kindergarten is the year to build the strongest possible foundation.

 What percentage of kindergarten can read?
 Two percent of students (1 in 50) begin kindergarten and are able to read simple words that are recognizable by sight, and 1 percent can also read more complex words in sentences.
 These children already know how to read.